| |

 stream.

-Brackett’s most famous character was Eric John Stark, which Lucas
+Brackett often blended the mystery genre with Space Opera.
+Her most famous character was Eric John Stark, which

 called, “a two-fisted anti-hero with shades of the savagery and